sysprog21/rv32emu/docs/networking.md

 rv32emu provides a virtio-net device with platform-specific host networking backends.
 The currently supported backends are:

-- Linux : TAP and user-mode SLIRP
+- Linux: TAP and user-mode SLIRP
-- macOS : user-mode SLIRP and vmnet.framework
+- macOS: user-mode SLIRP and vmnet.framework
-- Emscripten : networking backends are disabled
+- Emscripten: networking backends are disabled

 ## Backend overview